When configuring Windows for Thunderbolt, some aspects of the system may require close attention.

 To find the correct updates on the web, first identify the system manufacturer and model.

-This info can be found by searching and opening System Information using the Start menu.
+This info can be found by opening System Information using the Start menu.

 The System Summary section of the report will show manufacturer, model, and product information.

-Updates can typically be found in the Drivers, Downloads, or Support section of the manufacturer’s website.
+Updates can be found in the Drivers, Downloads, or Support section of the system manufacturer’s website.

 Optimize Settings in the BIOS/UEFI